Scariest Horror Anime Monsters: 7 That Stay With You

 7 Horror Anime With The Creepiest Monsters

-What makes an anime monster truly creepy?
+What actually makes an anime monster scary, in my book:

 1. The Shiki (Corpse Demons) – Shiki

-🦇 Type: Vampire-like “corpse demons”
+🦇 Type: Vampire-like corpse demons

 📺 Aired: 2010